 Phase 2.
 HRSA EHBs: Registration and CHGME applications must be complete and successfully submitted by your organization's Authorizing Official by 5:00 P.M.
-Eastern Time on September 6, 2019.
-Please note that you can only begin Phase 2 in the HRSA EHBs after Phase 1 in Grants.gov has been completed by the applicable due date and HRSA has assigned the application a tracking number.
+Eastern Time on August 28, 2020.
+Please note that you can only begin Phase 2 in the HRSA EHBs after Phase 1 in Grants.gov has been completed by the application due date and HRSA has assigned the application a tracking number.
 CHGME application includes submitting supplemental information, which is completing data forms HRSA 99, HRSA 99-1(1 through 4), HRSA 99-2, and HRSA 99-5 as well as the required Attachments.

-Only applicants who successfully have an application validated in Grants.Gov (Phase 1) by the July 23, 2019 due date may submit the additional information and CHGME Payment Program data forms in the HRSA EHBs (Phase 2).
+Only applicants who successfully have an application validated in Grants.Gov (Phase 1) by the July 24, 2020 due date may submit the additional information CHGME Payment Program data forms in the HRSA EHBs (Phase 2).

 The NOFO is also known as "Instructions" on Grants.gov.
-You must provide your email address when reviewing or preparing the workspace application package in order to receive notifications including modifications and/or republications of the NOFO on Grants.gov before its closing date.
-Responding to an earlier version of a modified notice may result in a less competitive or ineligible application.
-Please note you are ultimately responsible for reviewing the For Applicants page for all information relevant to desired opportunities.
+You must select "Subscribe" and provide your email address for each NOFO you are reviewing or preparing for the workspace application package in order to receive notifications including modifications, clarifications, and/or republications of the NOFO on Grants.gov.
+You will also receive notifications of documents placed in the RELATED DOCUMENTS tab on Grants.gov that may affect the NOFO and your application.
+You are ultimately responsible for reviewing the For Applicants page for all information relevant to this NOFO.